Bachelor of Science in Early Childhood Unified

 The Bachelor of Science degree in Early Childhood Unified (ECU) will prepare you for a career in early childhood programs, serving as a teacher, administrator, or coordinator (the "unified" portion of this degree includes Special Education coursework).
 According to the Kansas Department of Education, teachers with an early childhood unified endorsement can teach regular and special education at the birth to third grade level.

 The BS in Early Childhood Unified education will allow you to seek licensure that can be used to enter into education-related occupations serving children and families from birth to age 8 (third grade).

 The Early Childhood Unified teacher education program is an online program, with some courses also offered on campus.
 The program provides both internship and student teaching experiences in diverse environments.

 ^General Education Coursework: 55 Credit Hours

 Professional Studies: 9 Credit Hours

 Major Courses (Restricted to program admits): 37 Credit Hours

 TOTAL: 127 Credit Hours

 “Non-restricted” courses below are open to Teacher Education majors who have not yet been admitted to the Teacher Education program (some prerequisites apply).
 Admission to Teacher Education is a prerequisite for “Restricted” courses.
-This PDF has more details about specific ECU requirements, including pre-requisite needs and info on course schedule.
+This PDF has more details about specific ECU course requirements, including pre-requisite needs and info on course schedule.
 You’re also required to complete General Education courses, and Teacher Education requires you to take specific courses from among the General Education selections.
-This PDF outlines the General Courses you’ll need to take based on your status: First Time Freshman, Transfer with 44 credit hours or less, Transfer with Associate's or 45 credit hours or more.
+These PDF's outline the General Education courses you’ll need to take based on your status: First Time Freshman, Transfer with 44 credit hours or less, Transfer with Associate's or 45 credit hours or more.

 * = Must complete course before applying to Teacher Education